 Quantity and quality.
 In today's Hollywood, many actors sacrifice one to achieve the other.
-Not Sir Anthony Hopkins (he received the honor of Commander, Order of the British Empire, from Queen Elizabeth in 1987).
-With the exception of 1975 and 1983, he's appeared in at least one film (and sometimes as many as four) each year since his big-screen debut in 1968 (technically, Hopkins' film credits date back to 1960, as he did some voice-over work for the late Sir Laurence Olivier in the 1991 restoration of Stanley Kubrick's "Spartacus") Whether he's starring in a major motion picture like his current project, "Instinct," or a made-for-television movie, Hopkins is always at the top of his game.
+Not Anthony Hopkins.
+With the exception of 1975 and 1983, he's appeared in at least one film, and sometimes as many as four, each year since his big-screen debut in 1968.
+Whether he's starring in a major motion picture or a made-for-television movie, Hopkins is always at the top of his game.
 He tackles a wide variety of roles with equal mastery, as you'll see when you scan this list of titles available from Critics' Choice Video.

 Born in South Wales on New Year's Eve 1937, Hopkins developed an interest in acting after high school.
 He joined a community drama club and then honed his craft at the Welsh College of Music and Drama and London's prestigious Royal Academy of Dramatic Art.
 His first notable film role came in 1968's The Lion In Winter, in which he starred as Richard the Lionhearted.
 He's turned in many more uncanny portrayals of historical figures since then, including Bruno Richard Hauptmann in The Lindbergh Kidnapping Case, Adolph Hitler in The Bunker, Richard Nixon in Nixon, Pablo Picasso in Surviving Picasso and John Quincy Adams in Amistad.